yakirp/RadioEye/README.md

 **one more thing:**

-I saw that when [this](https://github.com/yakirp/RadioEyeAndroid/blob/master/RadioEye/src/com/radioeye/ui/SlidingUpPanelLayout.java#L195) variable is False , the sliding is ok, but after onPause() this variable turn to True, and the sliding dont work.
+I saw that when if [this](https://github.com/yakirp/RadioEyeAndroid/blob/master/RadioEye/src/com/radioeye/ui/SlidingUpPanelLayout.java#L195) variable is False , the sliding is ok, but after onPause() this variable turn to True, and the sliding dont work.
 I don't understand the exact purpose of this variable.